svalinn/r2s-act/doc/R2S_User_Manual.rst

 write_alara_geom.py
 ...............................................................................

-:Purpose: This script takes the structured mesh with materials from mmgrid.py and creates a file (alara_geom) with ALARA geometry and materials entries
+:Purpose: This script takes the structured mesh with materials from mmgrid.py and creates a file (alara_geom) with ALARA geometry and materials entries.
 :Inputs: Structured mesh tagged with materials entries
 :Outputs: alara_geom, a file with ALARA geometry and materials
 :Syntax: ./write_alara_geom.py